Faculty Spotlight: Deborah Appler

 Rev. Dr. Deborah A. Appler

-Director, Master of Arts in Chaplaincy
+Program Director for the Master of Arts in Chaplaincy

 God created a beautiful world and set humans, animals, and plants to living together in this paradise (Genesis 1–3).
 While the humans were expelled from this first garden (Eden), the Hebrew Bible sets humans in another garden described in the Song of Songs—a space of beauty and intimacy with ups and downs.
 Gardens are often places of hope and life in the Bible.
 The nourishment and healing that come from growing food and other plants, and the very act of working the land, especially in community, can provide healing of body and spirit.

 Those of us who have tended the Widow’s House Garden continue to experience such healing and camaraderie as we plant, weed, water, and laugh together every year.
 This garden seeks to re-create as much as possible the colonial Moravian Garden planted near its current location on South Campus.
 In addition, the process of growing this garden hones our gardening skills while we learn how the Moravians used herbs to heal their community (and Lafayette during the Revolutionary War!).
 This garden has also been an important part of my class SEBK760 God’s Gift of Creation: Sustainability, Economic & Food Justice in the Hebrew Bible, as well as my research on Jezebel, food justice, and food.